SOS Children in Chad

 In 2005, SOS Children's Village N'Djamena was completed.
 The Village has twelve houses providing a new home and a new family for up to 120 orphaned and abandoned children.
-A multi-purpose hall on the village site provides a space for the children and families to celebrate events together.
-In addition, we built an SOS Nursery which can look after up to 50 children in two classes.
-An SOS Primary School located in the village provides an education for over 200 children in six classes.
+In addition, we built an SOS Nursery and an SOS Primary School.
 Both the nursery and the school are open to the local community as well as to children from the village.
 An SOS Medical Centre provides regular medical check-ups and promotes preventative medicine in the local community.
 It can treat up to 5,500 patients a year.

 Our charity also run an Emergency Relief Programme in Bahai in Chad, to support children and families fleeing the crisis in Darfur, Sudan.
 SOS Children provides psycho-social support to children, who are often traumatized by their experiences.